-The above cases worked by the CCO are just two examples of how successful the Community Outreach Program has been in resolving long standing problems, proactive in helping avoid the creation of new code compliance problems in the future.
+The above cases worked by the CCO are just two examples of how successful the Community Outreach Program has been in resolving long standing problems and has been proactive in helping avoid the creation of new code compliance problems in the future.

-However, the CCO did have to resort to taking a property owner to court on one cleanup case so far this year.
-With successful prosecution of the case, the defendant decided to clean up the property on his own and did so within the time allotted by the courts.
+In spite of these efforts, the CCO did have to resort to taking a property owner to court on one cleanup case so far this year.
+With successful prosecution of the case, the defendant decided to clean up the property on his own without help from the CCO and did so within the time allotted by the courts.
 The CCO is currently attempting to get another property owner to agree to cut their weeds and remove additional tires before taking the next step which would be court.